Bounding the number of graph refinements for Brill-Noether existence: Preliminaries

 \subsection{Refinements of graphs}

 Let $G$ be a graph.
 A refinement of $G$ is a graph $G'$ obtained by inserting a finite set of vertices in the interior of the edges of $G$.
-The natural inclusion of vertices induces an injective group homomorphism The map $\iota_{G,G'}$ does not necessarily preserve the rank of the divisors, i.e., in general $r_G(D)\neq r_{G'}(\iota_{G,G'}(D)),$ see \cite[Example 5.4]{MR2895184}.
+The natural inclusion of vertices induces an injective group homomorphism The map $\iota_{G,G'}$ does not necessarily preserve the rank of the divisors, i.e., in general $r_G(D)\neq r_{G'}(\iota_{G,G'}(D))$ (this is for example the case for the divisor on $G'$ in Figure~\ref{fig: tricycle} as discussed in Section~\ref{subsec:example}).
 The rank however is preserved, if we insert the same number of vertices in each edge:

-\begin{definition} For an integer $n\geq 1$, let $G^{(n)}$ be the refinement of $G$ by inserting $n$ vertices in the interior of every edge of $G$.
-We call the refinement $G^{(n)}$ of $G$ the $n$-th homothetic refinement of $G$. \end{definition}
+\begin{definition} For an integer $k\geq 1$, let $G^{(k)}$ be the refinement of $G$ obtained by subdividing every edge of $G$ into $k$ edges by inserting $k-1$ vertices.
+We call the refinement $G^{(k)}$ of $G$ the $k$-th homothetic refinement of $G$. \end{definition}

-\begin{proposition}[\cite{MR3092681} Corollary 3.4]For every $D\in\mathrm{Div}(G)$ and every $n\geq0$, we have \end{proposition} Therefore, if the Brill-Noether existence conjecture holds for a graph $G$, it holds for any homothetic refinement $G^{(n)}$ of $G$.
+\begin{proposition}[\cite{MR3092681} Corollary 3.4]For every $D\in\mathrm{Div}(G)$ and every $k\geq0$, we have \end{proposition} Therefore, if the Brill--Noether existence conjecture holds for a graph $G$, it holds for any homothetic refinement $G^{(k)}$ of $G$.